davidpagnon/Pose2Sim_Blender/README.md

 - **See through cameras:**\
   View from selected camera, with markers and OpenSim model overlay.
 - **Rays from 3D point:**\
-  Trace rays from one or several selected 3D points to all cameras, through image planes. *This can help you verify if a triangulated point correctly meets a 2D keypoint on image planes.*
+  Trace rays from one or several selected 3D points. *This can help you verify if a triangulated point correctly meets 2D keypoints on image planes.*
 - **Ray from image point:**\
-  Trace ray from camera to a point selected on the corresponding image plane. *This can help you see if rays intersect correctly.* ***Coming soon!***
+  ***Coming soon!*** Trace ray from a point selected on an image plane. *This can help you see if rays intersect correctly.*
 - **Export to Alembic:**\
   Export to an `.abc` Alembic "baked" file, for fast import into other softwares.